exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

    ./itde_linux_x86-64 spawn-test-environment --environment-name <NAME>

-or if you work on the code of the Test Environment (requires Python
+ or if you installed it via Pip or Pipx
 >=3.9 with `poetry <https://python-poetry.org/>`__):

 ::